Death Knight Hero Talents — The War Within (11.2)

 This guide has been written by Mandl and Panthea.

-Mandl is one of Acherus' Useful Minions and Blood Death Knight theorycrafter.
+Mandl is one of Acherus' Useful Minions and an avid Blood Death Knight theorycrafter.

-Panthea raids in Catalyst and is the author of TankNotes.
+Panthea raids in the Hall of Fame guild Catalyst.
 He plays all tanks and is a "Useful Minion" for the Acherus Death Knight Discord.
 You can follow him on Twitter.